-CBO worked with a Channel Islands-based Trust and Fiduciary company, who are focused on establishing themselves as a forward-thinking and efficient leader in their market.
+CBO worked with a Channel Islands-based trust and fiduciary company, which is focused on establishing itself as a forward-thinking and efficient leader in its market.

-The client was aware aware that their IT function included ‘legacy characteristics’ and was not seen as fit-for-purpose for where the company wanted to go in terms of growth and efficiency.
-CBO were engaged to assist the client in ensuring their IT strategy was aligned to and would enable the business strategy.
+The client was aware aware that their IT function included ‘legacy characteristics’ and was not seen as fit for purpose for where the company wanted to go in terms of growth and efficiency.
+CBO were engaged to assist the client in ensuring their IT strategy was aligned with, and would enable, the business strategy.

 To assess the opportunities available to the client, CBO needed to understand the strategic intent for their IT function.
-As the client had not fully articulated this, CBO’s approach to the project was centered on the rapid formation of a Target Operating Model (TOM).
-CBO’s developed a methodology that was based on three clear deliverables within the context of their business strategy and IT environment:
+As the client had not fully articulated this, CBO’s approach to the project was centred on the rapid formation of a Target Operating Model (TOM).
+CBO developed a methodology that was based on three clear deliverables within the context of their business strategy and IT environment:

 - Context Analysis